leobudima/elogii-blog/content/meeting-seasonal-demand-in-2021-a-guide-to-last-mile-delivery-this-season.md

 #### Most Warehouses Require Year-Round Contracts

 Due to the high demand for storage facilities from September to February, most warehouse providers can **set their terms**.
-This menas requesting **higher fees** and **yearly contracts** during peak sales periods.
+This means requesting **higher fees** and **yearly contracts** during peak sales periods.

 This is a huge problem, especially for seasonal retailers, who usually score only [**5-7% of their yearly sales**](https://www.mckinsey.com/\~/media/mckinsey/industries/retail/our%20insights/perspectives%20on%20retail%20and%20consumer%20goods%20number%208/perspectives-on-retail-and-consumer-goods_issue-8.pdf) between February and September.